pkozlowski-opensource/superintendent/README.md

 superintendent
 ==============

-Orchestrating tasks expressed as function - playing with ideas for Gulp
+Orchestrating tasks expressed as functions - playing with ideas for the future Gulp task system